-In 1881, on the way home to Etten from The Hague, Vincent stopped in Dordrecht.
+In 1877, on his way home to Etten from The Hague, Vincent stopped in Dordrecht.
 He had seen a row of windmills from the train and wanted to draw them.
-He braved the rainy Weeskinderendijk and drew the mill-dotted landscape around the dyke.
+He braved the rainy Weeskinderendijk and sketched the mill-dotted landscape around the dyke.
 In his own words,

 “at least I’ve brought home a souvenir from my outing.”
 Read the complete letter

-He later developed the drawing into a watercolour in Etten.
-Windmills at Dordrecht comprises part of the collection of the Kröller-Müller Museum today.
-The two mills at the right of the drawing are Vincent’s inventions; there were no mills in that spot at the time.
+He later further developed the drawing into a watercolour in Etten.
+Windmills at Dordrecht is now kept in the collection of the Kröller-Müller Museum.
+The two mills at the right of the drawing are Vincent’s imaginary inventions; there were no mills in that spot at the time.

-Vincent remembered the Weeskinderendijk from when he lived in Dordrecht in 1877 and would sometimes walk along the dyke.
-In February of that year, he wrote to his brother Theo:
+When Vincent moved to Dordrecht in 1877 he remembered the Weeskinderendijk and walked along the dyke from time to time.
+In February of 1881, he wrote to his brother Theo:

 “but last Sunday when I was walking alone on that dyke, I thought how good that Dutch soil was, and I felt something akin to ‘today it is in mine heart to make a covenant with my God.”
 Read the complete letter